Alaska Department of Fish and Game

 Harbor Seal Research

-We monitored behavior and heart rates of radio-tagged seals before, during, and after vessel disturbance (see harbor seal heart-rate study) and are analyzing the data to quantify the energetic costs of a single vessel disturbance to harbor seals.
+We monitored behavior and heart rates of radio-tagged seals before, during, and after vessel disturbance (see harbor seal heart-rate study) and are analyzing the data to estimate the energetic costs of a single vessel disturbance to harbor seals.
 Currently, no data are available to determine how often individual harbor seals are disturbed by vessels.
-A few disturbances may be inconsequential; however, if an individual is repeatedly disturbed the impact may be more serious.
-Pups may be especially at risk, because they are small and thin at birth and have approximately 3 weeks to fatten up before they are abruptly weaned and abandoned, and then must learn to forage on their own.
-Repeated disturbance by vessels could decrease a pup’s nursing and resting time and increase their energetic costs of staying warm as a result of spending more time in the icy water.
-Continued disturbances could deplete a pup’s energy reserves during their early, inefficient foraging, which could reduce their probability of survival.
-Repeated disturbance of reproductive females may result in energetic costs that will deplete their body stores resulting in termination of pregnancy or inadequate lactation performance, potentially compromising their fitness and the survival of their offspring.
-Any one of these factors or a combination of them could result in population declines.
+A few disturbances may be inconsequential; however, if an individual is repeatedly disturbed, the impact may be more serious.
+Pups may be especially at risk; they are small and thin at birth and have approximately 3 weeks to fatten up before they are abruptly weaned and abandoned, and then must learn to forage on their own.
+Repeated disturbance by vessels could decrease a pup’s nursing and resting time and increase their energetic costs of staying warm if vessels force them to spend more time in the icy water.
+Continued disturbances after weaning could deplete a pup’s energy reserves during their early, inefficient foraging, which could reduce their probability of survival.
+Repeated disturbance of reproductive females may result in energetic costs that will deplete their body stores, resulting in termination of pregnancy or inadequate lactation performance, potentially compromising their fitness and the survival of their offspring.
+Increased stress levels, which may be associated with vessel disturbance that occurs over an extended period of time, can also negatively impact animal health and reproductive success.
+Any one of these factors, or a combination of them, could result in population declines.

 Application to Management and Conservation

-Currently, the National Marine Fisheries Service (NMFS) is considering whether vessel-viewing regulations in glacial areas with harbor seals need revision, due in part to concerns about the impacts of disturbance on seals.
-Pending successful completion of our studies, we anticipate being able to evaluate the frequency of disturbance (possibly by specific vessel types) that would result in negative consequences to individual seals and the population.
-Thus, our results should contribute information that will allow NMFS to make a more informed decision on whether vessel regulations need revision.
+In 2013, the National Marine Fisheries Service (NMFS) requested public comments regarding whether guidelines for vessels while observing harbor seals in glacial areas needed revision, or whether regulations needed to be implemented to protect harbor seals from vessel disturbance.
+After reviewing those comments, NMFS made plans to adopt new voluntary guidelines for vessel operators in the 2015 season to minimize disturbance of harbor seals in glacial habitat.
+NMFS proposes to monitor vessel behavior after those guidelines are implemented to determine whether they are working, or whether vessel regulations will be necessary.
+Pending successful completion of our studies, we anticipate being able to evaluate the frequency of disturbance (possibly by specific vessel types) and whether that level of disturbance has the potential to result in negative consequences to individual seals and the population.
+Other agencies are planning similar research in different glacial habitats.
+These results should contribute information that will allow NMFS to make a more informed decision on voluntary guidelines and possible future vessel regulations.

 For additional information about this project contact Gail Blundell at 907-465-4345 or email her at firstname.lastname@example.org.